 What Is a Drainage Investigation?

-When you think fluid systems and fluid consumption, you cannot escape the topic of drainage and drainage investigations.
-Drainage investigation is a process of checking whether certain drainage systems operate properly.
+A drainage investigation is the process of checking whether certain drainage systems operate properly.
 This involves regular checks of whether a system is prone to blockage or interruptions that may hinder drainage of water as it is supposed to.
-A drainage investigation could be the difference between you having a proper flow of water otherwise known as an efficient water flow system or a mediocre water flow system that might lead to blockages and expensive fluid wastage.
+A drainage investigation could be the difference between you having a proper flow of water or a mediocre water flow system that might lead to blockages and expensive fluid wastage.

 Why Have Drainage Investigations?

-Where are a number of reasons why a drainage investigation is absolutely necessary.
-Some of the reasons why people get drainage systems investigated include:
+There are a number of reasons why a drainage investigation is absolutely necessary.
+Some of the reasons why people get drainage investigations include: